christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 BIP32-style Hierarchical Deterministic (HD) wallet recovery, but it can also serve another use.

-Let's imagine Bob wants to buy something from Alice but he also wants to be able prove later what he paid for in case there's any dispute.
-Alice and Bob agree on the name of the item or service being sold (e.g., "Alice's podcast episode #123"), and transform that description into a number by hashing it and interpreting the hash digest as a number.
-Bob adds that number to Alice's public key and pays it.
+Let’s imagine Bob wants to buy something from Alice but he also wants to be able prove later what he paid for in case there’s any dispute.
+Alice and Bob agree on the name of the item or service being sold (e.g., "Alice’s podcast episode #123"), and transform that description into a number by hashing it and interpreting the hash digest as a number.
+Bob adds that number to Alice’s public key and pays it.
 The process is called _key tweaking_, and the number is known as a _tweak_.

 Alice can spend the funds by tweaking her private key using the same